LeoManeein/UGA-Geoguessr/README.md

 OR

-from top level directoy you ran use `npm run dev-backend`
+from top level directory you ran use `npm run dev-backend`

 ### Frontend